MIGHTY: Hermite Spline-based Efficient Trajectory Planning: Introduction

-To address the limitations of existing soft-constraint planners, \textbf{MIGHTY} uses a Hermite-spline representation and an unconstrained nonlinear optimizer that searches directly over spatial waypoints, endpoint derivatives, and segment durations.
-A Hermite spline representation also guarantees continuity without global coefficient coupling.
-As such, the key contributions of the paper are: \begin{enumerate} \item \textbf{Hermite Spline Planner:} Joint spatiotemporal optimization in a single solve, fully leveraging the continuous search space of Hermite splines and supporting local control of trajectory shape.
-The approach, \textbf{MIGHTY}, achieves fast solve times and superior performance. \item \textbf{Comprehensive Simulation Study:} We benchmark in both simple and complex scenes, comparing against state-of-the-art methods in static environments and validating safe behavior in dynamic environments.
-MIGHTY achieves \best{\SI{9.3}{\%}} reduction in computation time and \best{\SI{13.1}{\%}} reduction in travel time in trajectory representation benchmarking, and it achieves the shortest travel time and path length while maintaining the \best{\SI{100}{\%}} success rate. \item \textbf{Extensive Hardware Experiments:} Long-duration flights, high-speed flights, and dynamic obstacle avoidance scenarios using a LiDAR-based perception and localization system.
-MIGHTY achieves collision-free long-duration flights and a top speed of \best{\SI{6.7}{\m/\s}} in high-speed flight experiments. \end{enumerate}
+To address the limitations of existing soft-constraint planners, \textbf{MIGHTY} uses a Hermite-spline representation and an unconstrained nonlinear optimizer that searches directly over spatial waypoints, endpoint derivatives, and segment durations. \changetext{A Hermite spline representation guarantees continuity without global coefficient coupling, which fundamentally enables direct local control over both positions and higher-order dynamics at each knot.
+These properties could be exploited for efficient trajectory refinement (as in B-spline methods~\cite{jung2013line, pan2012collision, usenko2017real, ding2018trajectory}) but are not available in MINCO's globally coupled parameterization.} The key contributions of the paper are: \begin{enumerate} \item \textbf{Hermite Spline Planner:} \changetext{Joint spatiotemporal optimization in a single solve, with explicit parameterization of positions and derivatives at each knot.
+This representation enables local control of higher-order dynamics and trajectory shape, which the optimizer can leverage when needed.
+The approach, \textbf{MIGHTY}, achieves fast solve times and lower travel time than baselines.} \item \textbf{Comprehensive Simulation Study:} We benchmark in both simple and complex scenes, comparing against state-of-the-art methods in static environments and validating safe behavior in dynamic environments.
+MIGHTY achieves \best{\SI{9.3}{\%}} reduction in computation time and \best{\SI{13.1}{\%}} reduction in travel time in trajectory representation benchmarking, and it achieves the shortest travel time and path length while maintaining the \best{\SI{100}{\%}} success rate. \item \textbf{Extensive Hardware Experiments:} Long-duration and high-speed flights, and dynamic obstacle avoidance scenarios using a LiDAR-based perception and localization system.
+MIGHTY achieves collision-free flights and a top speed of \best{\SI{6.7}{\m/\s}} in high-speed flight experiments. \end{enumerate}